 Zhao JY, Tang QQ, Luo YT, Wang SM, Zhu XR, Wang XY.
 Predictive value of a serum tumor biomarkers scoring system for clinical stage II/III rectal cancer having neoadjuvant chemoradiotherapy.
 World J Gastrointest Oncol 2022; In press

-Core Tip: The combination of post-neoadjuvant chemoradiotherapy (NCRT) carcinoembryonic antigen and carbohydrate antigen 19-9 could be a prognosis predictor for clinical stage II/III rectal cancer patients receiving NCRT, the combined index had a stronger predictive effects than index alone.
+Core Tip:

-Tumor microenvironment (TME) combined with neoadjuvant chemotherapy (NCRT) is the standard treatment for resectable stage II/III rectal cancer.
+Tumor microenvironment (TME) combined with neoadjuvant chemotherapy (NCRT) is the standard treatment for resectable stage II/III rectal cancer (RC).
 Multiple classes of molecular biomarkers have been studied as potential predictors for RC response but there is no sufficient evidence for any of them to be introduced into clinical practice.
-By retrospectively evaluated clinical stage II/III RC patients undergoing NCRT followed by standard TME, we found the combination of NCRT carcinoembryonic antigen and carbohydrate antigen 19-9 levels could be a prognosis predictor for clinical stage II/III rectal cancer patients receiving NCRT, the combined indexes had a stronger predictive effect than the index alone.
+By retrospectively evaluating clinical stage II/III RC patients undergoing NCRT followed by standard TME, we found that the combination of NCRT carcinoembryonic antigen and carbohydrate antigen 19-9 levels could be a prognostic predictor for clinical stage II/III RC patients receiving NCRT, and the combined indexes had a stronger predictive effect than the index alone.

 INTRODUCTION

 In the United States, tumor microenvironment (TME) combined with neoadjuvant chemotherapy (NCRT) is the standard treatment for resectable stage II/III rectal cancer (RC)[1-3].
 Although numerous studies have shown that NCRT can reduce the rate of local recurrence, it is difficult to improve overall survival (OS)[4-6].
-Multiple classes of molecular biomarkers were studied as potential predictors for RC response but no literature to date has provided enough sufficient evidence for any of them to be introduced into clinical practice[7].
-Besides, additional systematic chemotherapy could increase the toxicity of patients[8,9].
+Multiple classes of molecular biomarkers have been studied as potential predictors for RC response but there is no sufficient evidence for any of them to be introduced into clinical practice[7].
+Moreover, additional systematic chemotherapy could increase the toxicity [8,9].
 Therefore, it is critical to identify predictive factors for clinical stage II/III patients and give additional chemotherapy or more aggressive treatment strategies.

 Pathological indicators are generally considered to be the most effective predictive factors[10,11].
 Unfortunately, pathological characteristics are difficult to obtain and quantitate and are usually affected by the operation and specimen-processing quality[8,9].
 Moreover, the pathological indicators, which can only be obtained after surgery, do not assist in judging whether patients need additional chemotherapy before undergoing NCRT or surgery.